rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2025-11-17-Leah_Barden.markdown

 - The first thing we did today was the daily stand-up.
 We then had the "History of Computers" talk.
 I loved this talk becuase I found it every interesting.
 History is one of my favourite subjects in school so seeing it in a computers context was very interesting.
 In the talk I also liked how James talked about all the different types of careers in IT.
 It showed that there really is something there for everyone.
 - After that we had a workshop on Bash coding.
 So far this has been my favourite coding workshop.
 I thought it was explained very well, and I understood what I was doing.
 - The most interesting part of the day was the "Student Life" talk.
 I found it really eye-opening to see that studying IT is a second career for most of the interns.
 This really helped me not worry so much about the future.
 - Our challenge today was a roller coaster building challenge.
 I found this challenge stressful.
 In the end my group found out that we had completed the challenge incorrectly.
 It was a great learning experience, and I enjoyed working with my group.

+***What I Learnt Today***
+1. The history of computers
+2. Bash coding
+3. All different jobs